mongodb/mongosql/runbooks/platforms.md

 - Changing the name of a variant
 - Changing the name of a buildvariant matrix or axis
-- Moving a variant to a different matrix

 For example, any of the above changes will necessitate updating the URL templates in the release JSON template files.